 Unfortunately, states aren’t always as organized as the federal government and may only provide a list of requirements.
 For around $63 per year, The Labor Law Center will provide you a poster to comply with the requirements for both state and federal labor laws.
 Additionally, if the requirements change, they will automatically send you a new poster.

-Employers must contribute 1.45% of salary / wages for medicare without limit to the employees salary / wages (for 2013)
+- Employers must contribute 1.45% of salary / wages for medicare without limit to the employee’s salary / wages (for 2016)

-If your company is up to date on your state unemployment taxes, your company receives a credit, reducing the rate to only 0.6%.
+- If your company is up to date on your state unemployment taxes, your company receives a credit, reducing the rate to only 0.6%.
 (If your state owes the federal government money, you will receive less of a credit.
-Companies with employees in California and New York for example, will pay a 1.5% rate in 2013.
-See States with penalties.)
+Companies with employees in California and Ohio, for example, will pay a 2.1% rate in 2016.
+Those in Connecticut will pay 2.7%.
+See more info here.)

 Workers Compensation Insurance

 Worker’s compensation insurance covers claims by employees against a company for job related injuries or illness.
 With the exception of Texas, every state will require that you buy worker’s compensation insurance.
-In most states, worker’s compensation insurance is sold and underwritten by private companies, although states offer programs for companies that private insurers will not cover.
+In most states, worker’s compensation insurance is sold and underwritten by private companies, although some states require you to buy it from specific state-managed carriers.